Log to log-log crossover of entanglement in $(1+1)-$ dimensional massive scalar field

 \section{Abstract}

 We study three different measures of quantum correlations --- entanglement spectrum, entanglement entropy, and logarithmic negativity--- for (1+1)-dimensional massive scalar field in flat spacetime.
 The entanglement spectrum for the discretized scalar field in the ground state indicates a cross-over in the zero-mode regime, which is further substantiated by an analytical treatment of both entanglement entropy and logarithmic negativity.
 The exact nature of this cross-over depends on the boundary conditions used --- the leading order term switches from a $\log$ to $\log-\log$ behavior for the Periodic and Neumann boundary conditions.
 In contrast, for Dirichlet, it is the parameters within the leading $\log-\log$ term that are switched.
 We show that this cross-over manifests as a change in the behavior of the leading order divergent term for entanglement entropy and logarithmic negativity close to the zero-mode limit.
 We thus show that the two regimes have fundamentally different information content.
+Furthermore, an analysis of the ground state fidelity shows us that the region between critical point $\Lambda=0$ and the crossover point is dominated by zero-mode effects, featuring an explicit dependence on the IR cutoff of the system.
 For the reduced state of a single oscillator, we show that this cross-over occurs in the region $Nam_f\sim \mathscr{O}(1)$.